 The Government has announced a new relief scheme for retail properties that have a rateable value less than £51,000.
 Under the scheme, eligible ratepayers will receive one third discount of their daily chargeable amount.
 The relief will take effect from 2019/20 and 2020/21.

-In the Spring Budget, the Chancellor announced three new Government funded reliefs to help reduce the impact of business rate increases following the revaluation.
+The Government has funded reliefs to help reduce the impact of business rate increases following the revaluation.

 - Supporting small businesses